roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a DaemonSet.md

 1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

 3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

 4. In the left-side navigation pane of the details page, choose **Workloads** \> **DaemonSets**.

-5. In the upper-right corner of the **DaemonSets** page, click **Create from Image**.
+5. On the **DaemonSets** page, click **Create from Image** in the upper-right corner.

 6. Set parameters for the DaemonSet.

     1. On the **Basic Information** wizard page, configure the basic settings.
-For more information, see [Create a stateless application from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+For more information, see [Create a Deployment from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

     2. On the **Container** wizard page, configure one or more containers.
-For more information, see [t17653.md\#section\_ne4\_jlh\_d4r](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+For more information, see [Create a Deployment from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

     3. On the **Advanced** wizard page, configure the advanced settings.

         A DaemonSet can schedule a pod to a node that is in the Unschedulable state.
 To run a pod on only a specific node, set node affinity, pod affinity, or toleration rules.
-For more information, see [t17653.md\#section\_49e\_62x\_44j](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+For more information, see [Create a Deployment from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

 7. Click **Create**.